dbernard/dbernard.github.io.old/_drafts/lets_build_a_vm.md

 ### Defining The Op Codes

-The specifications we received along with our binary from the Synacor Challenge define all of the opcodes we need:
+The specifications we received along with our binary from the Synacor Challenge define all of the op codes we need:

 ```
 == opcode listing ==